johannes-b/keptn-user-stories/README.md

 **Standard Keptn 0.6.0 Scenario**

-- [Keptn_0.6.0](standard_v060/): This use story shows the standard flow as implemented in Keptn 0.6.0.
+- [Keptn 0.6.0 Flow](standard_v060/): This use story shows the standard flow as implemented in Keptn 0.6.0.

 ### Continuous Delivery